raulnq/articles/cl368gxuy02j2mqnvde8i3hfh.md

 ---

-In this post, we are going to explore the benefits of [Nuke](https://nuke.build/) and its most common features (while we deploy a web app to Azure) to achieve a flexible, maintainable, [automated build](https://martinfowler.com/articles/continuousIntegration.html#AutomateTheBuild) process.
+In this post, we will explore the benefits of [Nuke](https://nuke.build/) and its most common features as we deploy a web app to Azure.
+Our goal is to achieve a flexible, maintainable, [automated build](https://martinfowler.com/articles/continuousIntegration.html#AutomateTheBuild) process.

 > Nuke is an open source, cross-platform build automation solution for .NET projects.
 Nuke prides itself on its simplicity and extensibility that makes build automation approachable for everyone.

-Today some tools are doing the same job, [Continuous Integration Servers](https://about.gitlab.com/topics/ci-cd/continuous-integration-server/).
-Then, why should we move the build process from the CI Servers to Nuke and let them as a dumb runner of it?:
+Today, tools like [Continuous Integration Servers](https://about.gitlab.com/topics/ci-cd/continuous-integration-server/) perform the same job.
+So, why should we move the build process from CI Servers to Nuke and use them as simple runners?

-* **Reduce Vendor Lock-In**: If you change from one CI platform to another, there will be a huge effort to do it again.
+* **Reduce Vendor Lock-In**: Switching from one CI platform to another requires a significant effort.

-* **Democratize DevOps**: If something breaks or a developer adds a feature that requires changes in the build process, nothing can move forward until the build manager is free.
+* **Democratize DevOps**: If something breaks or a developer adds a feature that needs changes in the build process, progress halts until the build manager is available.

-* **Reduce Mismatch**: There are cases where a change affects both code and the build process.
-Then when you move the feature to the develop branch, you must remember to update the associated build process (and the same happens when you move it to another type of branch).
+* **Reduce Mismatch**: Occasionally, a change affects the code and the build process.
+When you move the feature to the development branch, you must to remember to update the related build process.

-* **Simplify Debugging**: When things go wrong on a CI server with custom logic, you can't set breakpoints, environmental differences are inaccessible, logging options are limited, and you frequently have to wait very long times to see the results of any changes.
+* **Simplify Debugging**: When things go wrong on a CI server with custom logic, you can't set breakpoints, you can't access environmental differences, logging options are limited, and you often have to wait a long time to see the results of any changes.

 ## Concepts

 ### Target

 A target is something that must happen.
-A collection of targets define your build process.
-They are analogous to your build steps in your CI server.
+A collection of targets defines your build process.
+They are similar to the build steps in your CI server.

 ```csharp
 Target Restore => _ => _